 Linen can be blended with a whole host of different fibres and it is amazing the difference this makes to the resulting fabric.
 Cotton is a popular blend with linen but be careful as they are not all the same quality – some of the cheaper varieties of this can be quite – well – cheap looking – not to mention very scruffy and just a bit of handling and they look like they have been dragged through a hedge backwards!

 This fabric is 55% Linen / 45%Cotton.
-It is medium weight and the drape and feel is wonderfully soft.
-For those of you who like to trace your designs – the fact that you can still see through it nicely when its put against a light source is a big plus for me.
+It is medium weight (180 gsm) and the drape and feel is lovely and soft.
+For those of you who like to trace your designs – the fact that you can still see through it nicely when its put against a light source is a big plus for hand embroidery.

 Hand Embroidery designs come in all sizes and very often you don’t need a lot to complete the design you want to stitch.
 Buying too much fabric is so easy to do as it is not easy to find small quantities.

 You can buy pre-cut sizes of any of the fabrics I have in stock in either a 12 inch and 16-inch size.
 This covers most of the design sizes I create but if you want a smaller or larger piece you are more than welcome to contact me and discuss what you would like.